ALLAN IND · FABSYS V2.4.1 · NODE KC-01LINK NOMINAL--:--:--

 Where FFF is the wrong process

-• Production volumes past several hundred per revision.
-Past that point, injection-molding tooling cost amortizes.
-We'll refer you to a molder.
+Production volumes past several hundred per revision.
+Past that point, hard tooling cost amortizes.
+We'll point you to the right high-volume process.

 When something other than FFF wins